Let me tell you a story…

 And then the what ifs started – what if I got caught by the high tide and I got stranded and couldn’t get to the campsite tonight?
 What if I got lost?
 What if I couldn’t put my tent up by myself or it blew away?
 What if there was no water supply at the campsite?
 What if I couldn’t get my camp stove to work?
 What if I’m totally out of my depth?
 What if, what if, what if…

-I pushed away the thought that it wasn’t too late to say no, to turn around, go back to my safe, normal quiet life, back to my comfort zone.
+It wasn’t too late to say no, to turn around, go back to my safe, normal quiet life, back to my comfort zone.

-No, I couldn’t succumb to those negative thoughts that told me I couldn’t do this.
+But I couldn’t succumb to those negative thoughts that told me I couldn’t do this.
 They had held me back from starting the trail for two years already.

 And then the northern tip of New Zealand came into view.
 Starting was imminent.
 I broke out in a cold sweat.